What can Sailjuice do for you?

 Meanwhile, since that interview with Jochen Schuemann all those years ago, I've been working as a professional journalist.
 After a spell in medical, pharmaceutical and financial journalism, I went full time into sailing journalism at the beginning of 2000.
 These days I write regularly for a number of sailing magazines including:

-The other side of my work is event reporting, which I do via a media agency which I set up in 2004 with James Boyd, Editor of The Daily Sail website.
+The other side of my work is event reporting, which I do via a media agency which I set up in 2004 with James Boyd, one of the most respected journalists in the sailing busienss.
 James and I modestly decided to call it Sailing Intelligence!
 I won't bore you with the details here, but if you want to know more you can check out the Sailing Intelligence website here.

 P.S.
 If you want to get in touch, you can call or email me from the Contact Us page...